Welcome to the Lincoln High School Career Center

 Calling Parents & Alumni!

 Think about becoming a Cardinal Career Consultant.
-Are you willing to host a LHS student at your workplace for a job shadow?
+Are you willing to host a LHS student at your workplace for a job shadow or internship?
 Are you open to invitations from teachers to be on a panel or speak to their class?
-Does your organization ever hire interns or part-timers?
+Does your organization ever hire seasonal or part-timers?
 PPS Career Coordinators use the district's PartnerConnect database to identify local professionals like you.
 Learn more and register yourself and/or your company here.
+You can also volunteer specifically with LHS--just email email@example.com with your contact information.

 CRLE Reflection Assignments

-Other Personalized Learning Requirements (PLRs) include writing a Resume and completing the My Plan Essay that are turned into Senior English teachers.
-To see all requirements for earning your high school diploma, see the PPS District Page HERE
+Other Personalized Learning Requirements (PLRs) include writing a Resume (Juniors) and completing the My Plan Project (Seniors) that are turned into English teachers.
+To see all the requirements for earning your high school diploma, see the PPS District Page HERE